TheKing-OfTime/YandexMusicModClient/README.md

 ### YandexMusicModClient or its developer is not affiliated with Yandex or any of their companies, staff etc.

 ## Install

+> [!WARNING]
+> ### Installing the modification for an unsuitable client version can lead to unpredictable results.
+> Before installing, make sure that the client version and the version for which the modification was made coincide.
+> This can be checked on the Releases page

 0. Download latest Yandex music client from offical site https://music.yandex.com/download/
 1. Open command line
 2. Execute this two commands